sahithyaravi/sahithyaravi.github.io/_pages/about.md

 Hi!
 I am a Ph.D. student at the Univeristy of British Columbia (UBC) CS advised by [Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/) and [Raymond NG](https://www.cs.ubc.ca/people/raymond-ng) in the [Natural Language Processing group](http://www.cs.ubc.ca/cs-research/lci/research-groups/natural-language-processing/).
 I frequently collaborate with [Leonid Sigal](https://www.cs.ubc.ca/~lsigal/) in the Computer Vision group.

+I work at the intersection of NLP, Vision and cognitively-inspired reasoning.
 The goal of my research is to develop robust and safe AI models that move beyond pattern recognition to achieve a deeper, context-sensitive understanding of the world.
-Specifically, I evaluate and improve critical reasoning capabilities across multiple modalities (text, images, videos) - which are fundamental for safe and effective deployment in real-world applications.
+Specifically, I evaluate and improve critical reasoning capabilities across multiple modalities (text, images, videos) - which are fundamental for safe and effective deployment in real-world applications such as embodied agents and AR/VR.

 My focus is on the following interconnected areas: